March 20, 2023

 - Can we measure whether a text is easy or hard to read?

-- What happens when we imagine someone else's voice in our head?
+- Do people read more accurately when they imagine someone else's voice in their head?

-Vice Provost for Graduate Studies Amanda Godley will open the conference, and LRDC Director and Distinguished University Professor Charles Perfetti will give an invited talk "In What Specific ways - If Any - Does a Reader's First Language Matter When They Read a Second Language?"
+Vice Provost for Graduate Studies Amanda Godley opened the conference, and LRDC Director and Distinguished University Professor Charles Perfetti gave the invited talk "In What Specific ways - If Any - Does a Reader's First Language Matter When They Read a Second Language?"

-A National Science Foundation (NSF)-funded special session for the conference "Literacy, Education, and Language Processing" is designed is to encourage connections between psycholinguistics, literacy, and education.
-It will include presentations from six eminent scholars who work in the fields of psycholinguistics, education, and literacy, as well as a panel of invited discussants, who provided perspectives based in their experiences connecting psycholinguistic research to educational practice.
+A National Science Foundation (NSF)-funded special session for the conference "Literacy, Education, and Language Processing" was designed to encourage connections between psycholinguistics, literacy, and education.
+This special session included research presentations from six eminent scholars who work in the fields of psycholinguistics, education, and literacy, as well as a panel of invited discussants, who provided perspectives based in their experiences connecting psycholinguistic research to educational practice.

-The special session capitalizes and builds on the unique strengths of the Pittsburgh academic community.
+The special session capitalized and built on the unique strengths of the Pittsburgh academic community.
 LRDC is an interdisciplinary institute dedicated to the science of learning and to education practice.
 Pitt and nearby Carnegie Mellon University (CMU) are home to a vibrant community of researchers in second language education.
-The special session on "Literacy, Education, and Language Processing" will present a valuable step towards translating language science into educational contexts.
+The special session on "Literacy, Education, and Language Processing" presented a valuable step towards translating language science into educational contexts.

 The HSP conference has been committed to attracting graduate students and post-doctoral fellows both in attending and presenting at the conference.
-Scientists in the early stages of their careers are well represented and prominent in the conference programs.
-To broaden participation, this year's conference organizers have done extensive outreach and will be offering virtual pre- and post-conference sessions for undergraduate and graduate students on how to interface with the conference.
+Scientists in the early stages of their careers were well represented and prominent in the conference programs.
+To broaden participation, this year's conference organizers conducted extensive outreach and offered virtual pre- and post-conference sessions for undergraduate and graduate students on how to interface with the conference.

 More details at the HSP2023 conference webpage.